DinoChiesa/ApigeeEdge-Java-Hashcash/Readme.md

 </JavaCallout>
 ```

 The above retrieves the hashcash from a header in the request, named "hash".

+"Verify" in this case means:
+- applying the hash function (by default SHA1) to the hashcash produces a hash that has 20 bites of leading zeros
+- the timestamp in the hash is current.
+By default this is "not less than 10 seconds in the past".

+To accept a hashcase submittal from a different place,  modify that variable name.
+You
-You can modify that variable name to allow the policy to read the hash from any context variable.
+can uswe any context variable.

 ### Verifying a Hashcash with a Resource